London Borough of Sutton: Lavender fields

-There are two historic lavender fields in the borough.
-One, at Oaks Way, Carshalton Beeches is a not-for-profit community project that manages three acres of lavender.
+There are two historic lavender fields in the borough: at Oaks Way, Carshalton Beeches is a non-profit community project that manages three acres of lavender.
 The other, a 25-acre commercial site in Croydon Lane called Mayfield, is popular with tourists.
 It is located just within the Carshalton South and Clockhouse ward within the London Borough of Sutton.
 This area was once famous as the "Lavender Capital of the World".
 From the 18th to the early 20th centuries the North Downs of Surrey, with its chalky free-draining soil, ideal for lavender growing, were at the centre of worldwide production of lavender.
 It was a very prosperous part of the local agriculture.
 Blue fields could be seen all over Mitcham, Croydon, Wallington, Banstead, Carshalton and Sutton.
 The scale of the operation can be understood from the fact that the Daily News in 1914 was able to state: